txemaotero/advent_of_code_2022/README.md

 - Part 1: Find the index for the firs block of 4 different characters.
 - Part 2: Find the index for the firs block of 14 different characters.

+## Day 7

+The input is a file system structure.
+The composite pattern is used to solve these problems (it can also be solved with stacks but I used this as an opportunity to practise this kind of patterns in rust).

+- Part 1: Find the sum of the sizes of directories with sizes less than 100000.
+- Part 2: Find the shortest directory to free up the needed space.